1. Output information

 The remaining 3,600 businesses are selected from the pre-determined list of R&D performers by stratified random sampling where the strata are defined using employment and industry product group (ie type of R&D).

 For Northern Ireland, a census survey is carried out of approximately 1,400 known R&D performers.

-Long form non-responders are estimated based on their previous returns.
+Long form non-responders are imputed based on their previous returns.

 Short form non-responders and non-sampled businesses are estimated using ratio estimation, with employment as the auxiliary variable.